 It would worth supporting a GET request that would allow sending the mac address to /unattended/gPXE and a default response (i.e blank page) when the machine is already built in foreman instead of the http 40x errors, this way you could for eg. chainload iPXE everytime the machine boots without having to worry about it or use other pages to determine foreman's response.

-#1 Updated by Ohad Levy about 7 years ago
+#1 Updated by Ohad Levy over 7 years ago

 one thing I'm not sure I understand, why does it does it use the correct ip address upfront? (e.g. did you configure dhcp) or is that the case where dhcp is not used and you get a random ip address?